 - Spent five years in active duty with the United States Navy.

 - Have been in the Navy Reserves since 2012.

-- Am a volunteer firefighter.
+- Volunteer firefighter.

 - Have more hobbies than I know what to do with.
 My list of interests is extensive, but some of my favorite things to do include hiking, camping, running, cooking, Geocaching, and almost anything else outdoors.